gazebosim/sdf_tutorials/custom_elements_attributes/proposal.md

 Child elements of `sdf::ElementPtr` are obtained by calling `sdf::Element::GetElement()`.
-This function takes the names of the child element as its first argument and returns an `sdf::ElementPtr`, which can be further querried for more sibling or child elements using `sdf::Element::GetNextElement()` or `sdf::Element::GetElement()` respectively.
+This function takes the names of the child element as its first argument and returns an `sdf::ElementPtr`, which can be further queried for more sibling or child elements using `sdf::Element::GetNextElement()` or `sdf::Element::GetElement()` respectively.
 To get an `sdf::ElementPtr` for a custom element, the name of the element passed to `GetElement` must contain the namespace prefix of the element.
 For example, if the custom element name is `foo:description`, the function call would be `GetElement("foo:description")`.
+Note that `sdf::Element::GetElement()` can modify the underlying `sdf::Element` by adding a child element with the provided argument if the child element does not already exist.
+Thus, it is safer to first check if the child element exists using `sdf::Element::HasElement()`.

-An alternative, but more convenient, function to retreive the values of attributes or child elements is `sdf::Elemenet::Get<T>()`.
+An alternative, but more convenient, function to retrieve the values of attributes or child elements is `sdf::Elemenet::Get<T>()`.
 Refer to the API [documentation](http://sdformat.org/api) for its usage.